 January 22-23, 2021 (Kickoff event - Virtual)

-AAC&U, in collaboration with AAEEBL and NASPA, is launching the Institute on ePortfolios.
+AAC&U, in collaboration with AAEEBL and NASPA, has launched the Institute on ePortfolios.
 This institute provides a new model featuring a year-long engagement opportunity for campus and/or state system teams seeking to actualize an ambitious strategy to broaden student engagement with ePortfolios.
 Campuses and/or systems considering ePortfolios for general education purposes or to capture the full range of the undergraduate student experience would be among those ideally suited for this institute.